small-tech/jsdb/README.md

 _['length'] = 3;
 _[2]['name'] = `Osky`;
 ```

+(Note: the format is a work-in-progress like the rest of the project at the moment.
+I am considering cleaning up the superfluous length statements and weighing up the performance hit of maintaining state to enable that versus the potential use cases of a cleaner log – like history replay for example – and file size/initial load speed, which is really not too much of a concern given that they occur at server start for our use cases).

+## It’s just JavaScript!

 Given that a JSDF file is just JavaScript, and includes a [UMD](https://github.com/umdjs/umd)-like declaration in its header (the first two lines), you can simply `require()` it as a module in Node.js or even load it in a script tag.